 “Berrie products are designed for anyone who is interested in nutrition and wants to take care of their health,” Roberts summarised.

-Founded by Paola and David Cohen, a husband-wife duo who moved to Finland from the US in 2008, Ainoa Winery has set itself the challenging goal of filling the gap in the market for berry wines made from locally sourced ingredients.
+Founded by a husband-wife duo who moved to Finland from the US in 2008, Ainoa Winery has set itself the goal of filling the gap in the market for berry wines made from locally sourced ingredients.
 Originally met with a great deal of scepticism, the idea of turning Finnish blueberries, raspberries, cloudberries and lingonberries into flavoursome wines has proved a success with both consumers and the industry’s top experts.

-Vaasa-based Taiga Chocolate has found its niche in combining premium handmade chocolate and exciting flavours from Finnish nature.
-Thanks to freeze drying, the wild bilberries, lingonberries, raspberries and sea buckthorns found in each chocolate bar retain up to 97 per cent of their vitamins, which is almost like picking them straight from the forest.
+Vaasa-based Taiga Chocolate has found its niche by combining premium handmade chocolate and exciting flavours from Finnish nature.
+Thanks to freeze-drying, the wild bilberries, lingonberries, raspberries and sea buckthorns found in each chocolate bar retain up to 97 per cent of their vitamins, which is almost as if they were picked straight from the forest.

 Aiming to become a “world-class brand that brings a positive feeling to people worldwide”, the company has set its sights on international markets from day one.
 Last year, for example, Taiga Chocolate was among the carefully selected Finnish companies that introduced their high-quality food products to the global superyacht industry with the help of Business Finland.

 Inspired by the purity of nature in Finnish Lapland, Arctic Warriors is on a mission to make local wild herbs and berries world famous by turning them into a wide range of tasty products and healthy superfoods.

 All the ingredients, such as blueberries and lingonberries, as well as spruce sprouts, nettle, roseroot and angelica, are sourced from the company’s own network of farmers and wildlife pickers to ensure the best quality and support local communities.